 Gerber soon felt the need to establish an organization to protect the rights of all homosexuals in the U.S. On December 10, 1924, the first U.S. gay rights organization was incorporated in Illinois under the name of The Society for Human Rights (SHR).
 Through the newsletter, Friendship and Freedom, Gerber planned to reach a large portion of the gay community who might support the organization.
 Unfortunately, only two editions were published.

 In July 1925, the Society for Human Rights came to a quick and unexpected end.
-A wife of an officer of SHR reported her husband’s homosexual activities to a social worker.
-When the police raided their flat, they found a copy of Friendship and Freedom and forced her husband to disclose the organization’s true nature.
+The 12-year old daughter of an officer of SHR reported her father’s activities to a police officer.
+The police raided their apartment during a meeting of SHR and arrested Gerber, the child’s father and one other member of SHR.
 Due to Gerber’s involvement, the police searched his apartment and took all materials pertaining to the SHR.
 After three costly trials and a great deal of harassment, a judge dismissed Gerber’s case due to being arrested without a warrant.
 After being fired for “conduct unbecoming a postal worker,” Gerber left Chicago for New York where he re-enlisted in the Army and served 17 more years.

 After World War II, Gerber retired to the Soldier’s Home in Washington, D.C. where he continued to lend low-key support to new homophile organizations such as the Mattachine Society and ONE.
 On December 31, 1972, Henry Gerber died at the age of 80.